Skip to main content

 #

-Rebalancing embodies a contrarian principle: buy when assets are relatively undervalued (low weight) and sell when overvalued (high weight).
-This automated discipline removes emotion and eliminates the common investor pitfall of chasing recent performance.
+Rebalancing embodies a contrarian principle: buy when assets are relatively undervalued and sell when overvalued.
+This automated discipline removes emotion and eliminates chasing recent performance.

-Historical Evidence: Academic research (including studies on 60/40 portfolios from 1926–present) demonstrates that regular rebalancing improves risk-adjusted returns.
-The benefit is modest in calm markets but becomes pronounced during high-volatility periods.
+Academic research (including studies on 60/40 portfolios from 1926–present) demonstrates that regular rebalancing improves risk-adjusted returns.
+The benefit is modest in calm markets but pronounced during high-volatility periods.

 Compounding Effect Over Decades